-Please remember Oliver in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Oliver to receive the assistance he needs to develop his potential.
+Please pray for him.

 Oliver lives on the plains of Neyba, home to approximately 59,000 residents.
 Typical houses are constructed of cement floors, wood or brick walls and wood or tin roofs.
 The regional diet consists of beans, chicken, plantains and rice.

 Common health problems in this area include malnutrition, hypertension, tuberculosis and HIV/AIDS.
 Most adults in Neyba work on plantations or as market traders and earn the equivalent of $155 per month.
 This community needs vocational training centers, school buildings and employment opportunities.

 Your sponsorship allows the staff of Centro de Desarrollo Integral Redimidos to provide Oliver with Bible teaching, medical checkups, vaccinations, supplemental food, health and hygiene education, field trips, sports events, tutoring, school fees, school supplies, text books and music and art programs.
 The center staff will also provide health and hygiene education, literacy training and home visits for the parents or guardians of Oliver.

 The Dominican Republic occupies the eastern two-thirds of the island of Hispaniola, which it shares with Haiti.
 It has a tropical climate, but moist, year-round trade winds keep temperatures between 72 and 83 degrees.